I Knew Something Was Wrong. They Didn’t Believe Me.

 “Maybe they’re right…”

-Those questions became a broken record in my tasteful collection of ‘80s R&B.
+Those questions loop like a broken record in my tasteful collection of R&B.

 Healing Doesn't Mean Forgetting